 With photography I seek to connect and to share, to prod and to explore.
 I invite the viewer to take a second look and share a stretch of the road.

 I teach public speaking basic skills.
-I enjoy sharing this knowledge on a volunteer basis, when needed.
+I enjoy sharing this knowledge.
 I consider this to be a lifelong skill which leads to self-confidence.
 This awareness makes it practical in everyday life and improves communication skills.
 Professionally, a good presentation is of the utmost importance for advancement and the ability to present ideas in a clear concise way.

 A video Interview with Diane